Screen Making 101: Degrease Your Screen

 What Brush Should I Use To Degrease My Screen?

 The best brush to use for degreasing your screen is one that is all plastic.
 If your brush has metal on it, eventually that metal will rust and cause issues when degreasing your screen.
-Keep a brush that you use only for degreasing and nothing else.
+Keep a dedicated brush that you use only for degreasing and nothing else.
+Rinse your brush with water before degreasing just in case other chemicals have accidentally got on the brush

 DO NOT use woven scrub pads.
 The small fibers break loose and find themselves stuck into the mesh.
 When using liquid emulsions, these fibers create weak spots in the stencil, can cause pinholes, and can interfere with fine details.